 Entrance to The Maven Hotel

-In keeping with the sense of building a “community”, the Milk Market offers an array of eateries sure to satisfy any taste bud.
-Visitors can choose a meal and eat with friends at community style tables.
-Several new eateries are expected to open, below is just a sampling of what is available.
+Third, experience community.
+The Milk Market offers an array of eateries sure to satisfy any taste bud, while providing a fun environment and the chance to blend in with the community.
+Choose a meal and eat with friends or meet new ones in the community style tables.
+With several new eateries expected to open, below is just a sampling of what to expect from the Dairy Block.

 Seven Grand – Whiskey Bar

 Poka Lola Social Club – famed for it’s American soda fountain nod